-2. Poor Customer Insight
+2. Poor customer insight

-When you get into business, you need to know who your target market is, Meyer says.
-Are you selling to moms, or men with a fitness obsession?
+When you start a business, you need to know who your target market is, Meyer says.
+Are you selling to moms or men with a fitness obsession?
 How often will these customers make a purchase from you?
 If your product is only needed once every year, you’ll need a lot of customers to make ends meet.
-You have to know your customers if you expect to grow.

-3. Lack of Funds
+3. Lack of funds

 You’ve heard the phrase, “You have to spend money to make money,” right?

 Well, it’s true in business.
 You need enough money to make it through each stage of business.
-During your infant stages, you need enough startup capital to keep the business afloat until it starts making money.
+During your early stages, you need enough startup capital to keep the business afloat until it starts making money.
 Later on, when you’re ready to expand, you’ll need another pool of money to reach a new or bigger audience.

-A lot of entrepreneurs start out with a team of one.
+A lot of entrepreneurs start with a team of one.
 That’s okay, but it’s not easy to start and grow a successful business all by yourself.
 You need some advice—some good advice.

 Whether you get a business mentor, a business coach, or create a board of directors, Meyer says you need someone in your corner to bounce ideas off of, help you make decisions, and talk through problems.

-5. Poor Leadership
+5. Poor leadership